filecoin-project/lotus-docs/content/en/lotus/manage/chain-management.md

 ### Operation

 When the splitstore is first enabled, the existing blockstore becomes the coldstore and a fresh hotstore is initialized.

-The hotstore is warmed up on first startup so as to load all chain headers and state roots in the current head.
-This allows us to immediately gain the performance benefits of a smaller blockstore which can be substantial for full archival nodes.
+The hotstore is warmed up on the first startup to load all chain headers and state roots in the current head.
+This process allows us to immediately gain the performance benefits of a smaller blockstore, which can be substantial for full archival nodes.

-All new writes are directed to the hotstore, while reads first hit the hotstore, with fallback to the coldstore.
+All new writes are directed to the hotstore, while reads first hit the hotstore with fallback to the coldstore.

-Once 5 finalities have ellapsed, and every finality henceforth, the blockstore _compacts_.
-Compaction is the process of moving all unreachable objects within the last 4 finalities from the hotstore to the coldstore.
-If the system is configured with a discard coldstore, these objects are discarded.
-Note that chain headers, all the way to genesis, are considered reachable.
-Stateroots and messages are considered reachable only within the last 4 finalities, unless there is a live reference to them.
+Once five finalities have elapsed and every subsequent finality, the blockstore _compacts_.
+Compaction is the process of moving all unreachable objects within the last four finalities from the hotstore to the coldstore.
+These objects are discarded if the system is configured with a discard coldstore.
+Chain headers are considered reachable all the way to the genesis block.
+Stateroots and messages are considered reachable only within the last four finalities unless there is a live reference to them.

 ## Compaction